‘RHONJ’ Star Joe Giudice Is ‘Excited’ About His Celebrity Boxing Match For Charity, Is Currently In Training

 “Joe is really excited to fully train and get into boxing,” a source told Hollywood Life on May 28.
 “He got very into working out and self-care while he was away.”

-As fans of The Real Housewives of New Jersey well know, Joe was serving a 41-month prison sentence until March of last year, when he was released from custody and immediately taken back into custody by Immigration and Customs Enforcement (ICE) due to a prior deportation order.
+As fans of The Real Housewives of New Jersey well know, Joe was serving a 41-month prison sentence until March of last year.
+He was then released from custody — and immediately taken back into custody by Immigration and Customs Enforcement (ICE) due to a prior deportation order.

 While Joe was ultimately released again in October of last year, he was forced to go directly to Italy, where he’s been living near family ever since.